Do you think you might have a debt problem?

 Borrowing debt to pay off other debt

 Do you find yourself taking out extra loans to pay your bills?
 Is it because all your spare money has gone on existing debt?
 Or because you’re taking out new loans and credit cards to pay back older debts.
 Then you’re in a dangerous position.
 This is especially true if you are relying on payday loans or other forms of high cost short term credit.
-Something which is not suitable for fixing long term financial problems.
+Something which is not suitable for fixing long term financial problems, especially if used in conjunction with bad credit.

 Hiding your debt